 The Hiboy Max3 is a simple, light, and budget-friendly scooter, built for rides on all terrains.
 Thanks to its front wide pneumatic tire, combined with a rear solid tire, you can use this scooter on asphalt streets, unpaved roads, and harsh dirt tracks.
 With a top speed of 18.6 mph / 30 kmh and a range of around 17 mi / 27 km, it is perfect for light daily commutes.
-The scooter comes with a pump for the front tire, a disc and an electronic brake, dual LED headlights, and a greatly designed V-shaped cockpit with a display in the middle.
+The scooter comes with a pump for the front tire, a disc and an electronic brake, dual LED headlights, and a well-designed V-shaped cockpit with a display in the middle.

-Hiboy Max3 Overview
+Hiboy Max3 overview

 But that is far from the only feature to take into consideration when talking about this scooter.
-The Hiboy Max3 comes with a great folding system, allowing you to fold the stem over the deck, lock it in place, and that use the same stem as a horizontal bar to carry the scooter around.
+The Hiboy Max3 comes with a great folding system, allowing you to fold the stem over the deck, lock it in place, and use the same stem as a horizontal bar to carry the scooter around.
 And since it’s fairly light and small, you can always take the scooter up on the train or the bus.